Agents — Identities — Seals — Collaboration

 Notarizing Documents

 Consider a notary certifying a customer’s identifying document.
 The customer uses the embossing key of a selected digital identity to digitally seal her document.
 The notary then uses the inspecting key of the customer’s public copy to verify the digital seal.
 Finally, the notary public uses the embossing key of his digital identity to digitally seal (“notarize”) the document.
-Other owners can verify the notarizing seal by obtaining the notary’s public copy, using the inspecting key to verify the seal (see Q&A).
+Other owners can verify the notarizing seal by obtaining the notary’s public copy, using the inspecting key to verify the seal.
+See Q&A.

 Delegating Consent

 In contrast to server-centric consent models, the architecture decentralizes access to private data of owners by circulating consent tokens digitally sealed by stakeholders attesting to their commitments.
 Resource owners use consent tokens to reliably grant and expire access to their private resources.
 Custodians hosting a given owner’s resources use consent tokens to clear and terminate access to the resources.
-Requesters present the tokens to custodians for access (see Q&A).
+Requesters present the tokens to custodians for access.
+See Q&A.

 Proof-of-Concept Prototype

-The proof-of-concept prototype illustrates identity agents creating, exchanging and using digital identities; creating and verifying digital seals; mutually identifying and authenticating owners; securing messages, transactions, and private information; notarizing documents; identity-proofing owners; and delegating consent to access private information.
+The proof-of-concept prototype depicts identity agents creating, exchanging and using digital identities; creating and verifying digital seals; mutually identifying and authenticating owners; securing messages, transactions, and private information; notarizing documents; identity-proofing owners; and delegating consent to access private information.
 HTML, CSS, JavaScript, JSON, and node.js have been used to develop the prototype software.